ForgeRock/forgeops/README.md

         profile_version: "6.5"
 ```

-By default, the latest setup-profile version is always deployed.
+By default, the latest setup-profile version (7.0) is deployed.

 ## Secrets